Nvidia GeForce RTX 3060 Ti: two minute review

 Throughout most of the games we tested the Nvidia GeForce RTX 3060 Ti in, the graphics card showed its strength in 1440p gaming, with only Red Dead Redemption 2 and Total War: Three Kingdoms resulting in framerates less than 60 fps at max settings.
 And, considering just how heavy those two games are, the RTX 3060 Ti’s scores of 55 fps and 59 fps, respectively, is damn impressive.

-The Nvidia Geforce RTX 3060 Ti brings game-changing 1440p performance to the mid-range market, and should remain a go-to 1440p card for quite a while, considering how both AMD and Nvidia have set their sites on 4K as the new Flagship battleground.
+The Nvidia Geforce RTX 3060 Ti brings game-changing 1440p performance to the mid-range market, and should remain a go-to 1440p card for quite a while, considering how both AMD and Nvidia have set their sights on 4K as the new Flagship battleground.

 And, when it comes to straight 1440p performance, the RTX 3060 Ti absolutely stands completely on its own in the marketplace when you consider both the performance and the price.
 This graphics card is around the same price as the AMD Radeon RX 5700 XT, but is around 35% faster throughout our testing.

-Assuming that there will be stock of this card when it releases – which is a big ask in 2020, we know, the RTX 3060 Ti will probably be the best graphics card for most people.
 We’re sure AMD has something in the cards to make this recommendation a little more complicated, but at the time of writing, Team Red has nothing that can touch the Nvidia GeForce RTX 3060 Ti from a sheer value perspective, which is definitely a weird place to find AMD in.

 It’s definitely going to be interesting to see how this graphics card matures over the next generation of gaming, however.
 With the PS5 and Xbox Series X having just hit the streets, graphics requirements for games are about to become a lot more demanding.
 Right now the RTX 3060 Ti definitely feels like it’s ready for the big time, but only time will tell how this graphics card handles this next generation of games.